apekshay/cat-breeds/README.md

 This Repo demonstrates the use of the following in vuejs
 1. Vue Routing
+2. Store
-2. Components
+3. Components
-3. Communication between Components ( Parent to child component )
+4. Communication between Components ( Parent to child component )
-4. Axios Library to make HTTP calls
+5. Axios Library to make HTTP calls

 ## Prerequisites